 - Certainly one way of getting paid for fanfic is writing a fanfic article, as Cora Frazier did at The New Yorker with her Scandal fanfiction where "Olivia Pope Fixes Chris Christie."

 - The Charleston, South Carolina Post & Courier included fan fiction in the bio of the youngest college student in their area.
 "Amber went on to skip third, fifth and seventh grades.
 Fourth-grade was her last full year in a traditional school setting, and after that year, Amber was helping high school students with algebra concepts."
 Her writing skills were quickly noted.
 "Rachel Walker, an associate professor of psychology, taught Amber in a writing and psychology class last semester, and she said Amber was 'exceptional.'
 The class was meant to teach students scientific writing, and Amber grasped concepts that many students find to be challenging, Walker said."

-What fandom books have you been reading?
-Write about them on Fanlore!
+What has fanfiction done for you?
+Write about it on Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a roundup post, and inclusion of a link doesn't mean that it is endorsed by the OTW.